 Thanks to Linda of Malaysian Chinese Kitchen for this amazing recipe.
 It was spot-on!
 I’ve now made two batches of cookies using this recipe!

 Wishing all my Chinese readers a happy and prosperous New Year.
 Gong Xi Fa Cai!

-(Recipe from Linda Ooi of Malaysian Chinese Kitchen)
+(Recipe from Linda Ooi of Malaysian Chinese Kitchen, with minor changes)